 The United States isn’t the only country that uses litigation finance in court proceedings.
 This practice is also common in Australia and the United Kingdom.
 Both these countries employ this concept but operate slightly differently than the US does.

 Similar to the United States, in Australia, it began in the 1990s.
 In contrast, however, this process was used by law firms and companies at a much faster rate.
 Once the legislation had been passed legalizing the process in 1992, companies began to spring up and enter the market to offer plaintiffs litigation funding for their cases.

 In the United Kingdom, the rise of litigation finance occurred in a slightly different fashion.
 Also in the mid-1990s, the Criminal Law Act of 1967 was removed.
-This law was an old act which had legally prevented third-party litigation funding.
+This law was an old act that had legally prevented third-party litigation funding.

 Additionally, Parliament passed a new act called the Courts and Legal Services Act which allowed clients to create fee agreements based on conditionality.
 The removal of the Criminal Law Act and the introduction of the Courts and Legal Services Act combined made it lawful for people to begin using litigation finance.
 Previously, people would move to Canada to take advantage of the benefits the court system there has to offer.

 Today, it is a commonplace practice that helps many people work around the financial strain of paying for a court case.
 If you have questions about a court case, reach out to our team of attorneys.

 America’s economy is built on the backbone of small business.
 In 2016, of the 5.6 million employers in the US, firms with fewer than 500 workers accounted for 99.7 percent of all employers.
 From 1993 to 2016, small businesses created 61.8 percent net new jobs.

 Of course, being a small business owner comes with many challenges.
 These include everything from creating a website to marketing your business and finding skilled employees.